 If you ask respondents to rank their level of satisfaction on a scale from 1 to 5 but fail to explain whether 1 is very satisfied or 5 is very satisfied, their responses will be of little value.

 Introduction is often considered to be the most critical part of the survey as a majority of the respondents make up their mind about whether or not they would like to answer the survey after going through the introduction.
 The introduction, thus, needs to make a good, strong first impression.
 It sets the tone for the rest of the survey and lays down the context in a simple, easy to comprehend manner.
 Begin with a statement thanking the respondents for their time and explain the subject of the study along with a confidentiality statement to address privacy concerns.
 Mention the expected time required to complete the survey and display the percentage completed as the respondent moves ahead.

 Once the survey is ready, execute your plans through a robust collection mechanism.
 If the survey is being conducted in person, make sure the people who administer the survey completely understand the purpose of the survey and are comfortable conversing with the population they’re supposed to interact with.
 Training them on the use of open-ended and unstructured questions and briefing them about the technicalities of the survey is imperative.
 Before you head out to launch your survey in the field or online, test the survey over a small control group to see if everything functions the way you expect it to.

 Eight simple steps and you’re all set to go.
 If you have designed your survey well and executed your plans to perfection, good, clean data filled with tremendous potential for gathering insights will start surging in.
 To know more about how you can analyze this data and make the most of your survey, read about the fascinating world of data science.

 Looking for a mobile-friendly data collection app?
 Check out Collect, our Android-based data collection tool!
-It has been used by Google, Tata Trusts, the Azim Premji Foundation and others to collect over 20 million survey responses.
+It has been used by Google, Tata Trusts, the Azim Premji Philanthropic Initiatives and others to collect over 20 million survey responses.